Eight strategies for experimenting within government...

 New technologies have created opportunities to improve people’s lives and prevent suffering and societal threats at unprecedented scales.

 At ThinkPlace we work every day with government agencies and departments who are looking at innovative ways to improve the services they deliver.
-This piece will share the seven strategies we find work best to supercharge innovation and the right kind of risk-taking within government.
+This piece will share the eight strategies we find work best to supercharge innovation and the right kind of risk-taking within government.

 Eight strategies to responsibly conduct experiments

 To prevent or limit harm, ThinkPlace brings you eight strategies that public sector experimenters can use to create “safe failure spaces” to conduct experiments.
 These methods allow you to push beyond user testing and consultation as ways of de-risking major policy, regulatory and service initiatives before they launch at scale.